Dave Burnette's Commentary

 Judgement

-Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
+Each day, we walk through the Bible chapter by chapter, applying our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue with the book of Amos with Chapter 1.
-In our text today we see Amos speaking of the judgement of God as it relates to Sin.
-The truth is that a Holy God must judge sin and this is why Jesus had to come to make a way for you and I to be saved from our sin.
-In making application we see today many belive God will overlook sin or that my good works will pay for my sins but nothing could further from the Truth.
-Sin seperates us from a Holy God and Only Those who have been born again are saved from their sin.
+Today, we continue with the book of Amos with Chapter 1.
+In our text today, we see Amos speaking of the judgment of God as it relates to sin.
+The truth is that a Holy God must judge sin, which is why Jesus came to make a way for you and me to be saved from our sin debt.
+In making an application, we see today that many believe God will overlook sin or that my good works will pay for my sins, but nothing could be further from the truth.
+Sin separates us from a Holy God, and Only Those who have been born again are saved from their sin.
 How about you?
 Have you been born again?
 Let us learn from our text today and the warning from Amos that a Holy God will Judge our Sin.

 .